bergwald/bergwald.github.io/_posts/2022-03-31-neural-networks.md

 Artificial neural networks are composed by a variety of functions.
 This is a collection of my notes on these building blocks.
 A Jupyter notebook with the complete implementations and code used to create the illustrations is available [here](https://github.com/bergwald/ai).

 This is a work in progress.
 The depth and scope vary throughout, with sections written recently being more detailed and expansive than those written at the start.
 Contributions in the form of errata or suggestions are welcome.
-Please send me an email or open an issue on the [Github repository](https://github.com/bergwald/bergwald.github.io).
+Please send me an email or open an issue in the [Github repository](https://github.com/bergwald/bergwald.github.io) of this website.

 ## A Single Neuron